RAID In Project Management: A Powerful Tool

 5. Communicate: Share the RAID log with stakeholders and keep them informed.

-Creating a RAID Log
+Creating A RAID Log

 2. Create a Table with columns for the RAID elements.